-Satirical Twitter response after Welfare Weekly revealed that the Department for Work and Pensions had been using fake claimants and made-up comments to justify the use of punitive welfare sanctions
+Satirical Twitter response after Welfare Weekly used a Freedom of Information request to reveal that the Department for Work and Pensions had been using fake claimants and made-up comments to justify the use of punitive welfare sanctions

 The report says: “Despite the drop in numbers in Salford receiving a benefit sanction, for those who are sanctioned the impact is devastating.

 “A ‘financial shock’ such as a sanction causes both immediate and longer term impact as most people do not have the means to save, so have no safety net.
 This presents an emergency need for money to buy food, pay for heating and essential travel costs.”

 The report also says that the rate of people being sanctioned in the area has not reduced over the previous 12 month period.
 But, critically, it adds: “Register sizes are decreasing and we believe this is in part due to a growing number of “disappeared“.
 These are claimants who drop their benefit claim or who move off benefit but do not take up employment.
 The Government has refused to publish destination data.”
 (See also: Government under fire for massaging unemployment figures via benefit sanctions from Commons Select Committee.)

 The report goes on to say: “From the wide range of responses we have received from Salford agencies working with claimants, despite the fall in sanctions, the impact of sanctions both on claimants and services within the City cannot be overstated and the harsh regime will be expected to include additional groups as Universal Credit rolls out nationally this year.”